butla/falcon/docs/user/tutorial.rst

         monkeypatch.setattr('builtins.open', mock_file_open)
         monkeypatch.setattr('look.images.uuid.uuid4', lambda: fake_uuid)

-        # When the service receives a

-        image through POST...
+        # When the service receives an image through POST...
         response = client.simulate_post('/images',
                                         body=fake_image_bytes,
                                         headers={'content-type': 'image/png'})

-        # ...it must return 201 code, save the file, and return the image's resource location.
+        # ...it must return a 201 code, save the file, and return the image's resource location.
         assert response.status == falcon.HTTP_CREATED
         assert call().write(fake_image_bytes) in mock_file_open.mock_calls
         assert response.headers['location'] == '/images/{}.png'.format(fake_uuid)

-What you could have noticed, is that this test relies heavily on mocking, thus making it fragile in the face of implementation changes.
+As you can see, this test relies heavily on mocking, thus making it fragile in the face of implementation changes.
 We'll deal with this later.
-Run the tests again to see that they fail.
-Making sure that your tests don't pass when they shouldn't is an integral part of TDD.
+But for now, run the tests again to see that they fail.
+Making sure that your tests **don't** pass when they shouldn't is an integral part of TDD.

 Now, we can finally get to the resource implementation.
-We'll need add a new method for handling POSTs, and specify where the images will be saved (for a real service, you would want to use an object storage service instead, such as Cloud Files or S3).
+We'll need to add a new method for handling POSTs, and specify where the images will be saved (for a real service, you would want to use an object storage service instead, such as Cloud Files or S3).